-- An interim financial report contains either a complete set of financial statements as described in AASB 101 Presentation of Financial Statements or a set of condensed financial statements as described in AASB 134 Interim Financial Reporting. - If an entity publishes condensed financial statements in its interim financial report, these condensed financial statements shall include, at a minimum, each of the headings and subtotals that were included in its most recent annual financial report and the selected explanatory notes as required by AASB 134 Interim Financial Reporting. - 3.
-The interim financial report for VALUE ACCOUNTS Holdings Limited contains condensed financial statements, in that it does not include all of the notes that would be required in a complete set of financial statements.
-However, the primary financial statements are presented in a format consistent with the consolidated financial statements that are required to be presented in an annual financial report under AASB 101 Presentation of Financial Statements.
-This is common and considered best practice. - 4.
-In some countries, the extent to which line items may be aggregated in condensed interim financial statements may also be governed by local regulators or market requirements. - 5.
-Additional line items or notes shall be included if their omission would make the condensed interim financial report misleading.
-Certain transactions may not be significant in the context of the annual report, but may need to be separately disclosed in the interim report.
+- 1. An interim financial report contains either a complete set of financial statements as described in AASB 101 Presentation of Financial Statements or a set of condensed financial statements as described in AASB 134 Interim Financial Reporting. - 2.
+If an entity publishes condensed financial statements in its interim financial report, these condensed financial statements should include, at a minimum, each of the headings and subtotals that were included in its most recent annual financial statements and the selected explanatory notes as required by AASB 134. - 3.
+The interim financial report for VALUE ACCOUNTS Holdings Limited contains condensed consolidated interim financial statements, in that it does not include all of the notes that would be required in a complete set of financial statements.
+However, the primary financial statements are presented in a format consistent with the consolidated financial statements that are required to be presented in the annual financial statements under AASB 101.
+This is common and considered best practice. - In some countries, the extent to which line items can be aggregated in condensed interim financial statements might also be governed by local regulators or stock market requirements. - 5.
+Additional line items or notes should be included if their omission would make the condensed interim financial report misleading.
+Certain transactions might not be significant in the context of the annual financial statements, but they might need to be separately disclosed in the interim report.
 An example could be costs that are incurred unevenly during the year and that require separate presentation in the interim statement of profit or loss, but not in the annual financial statements.